 In order to embark on the arduous task of de-cluttering we need to feel motivated that a clutter-free office will be worth all the effort.
 If you cannot appreciate the advantages of de-cluttering then you will never do it.
 We also need to understand that de-cluttering is absolutely not about throwing away items that you actually need but it is about knowing the difference between the things you need and the clutter.

 So avoid the excuses, aim for a less stressful working environment and just get started de-cluttering your home office – here are 7 top tips to help you:

 - Categorise the paperwork and other items you need to store, for example: bank statements, invoices, receipts, insurance documents etc. Write all the categories down on a list – this will help you to get an overview of what you think you need and what you actually need.
 This list may not be complete at this stage but will give you a good starting point.

 - Check the legal requirements for the retention of paperwork for tax or regulatory reasons.
 There is no point filing 10 years of bank statements and invoices if the Inland Revenue only require you to store information for the past 5 years.
 Add this information to your list of categories.

-- Organise your filing cabinet(s) – if you have more than one filing cabinet then take one at a time and remove all the folders.
+- Organise your filing cabinet(s) – as the experts at a technical SEO company have told me, if you have more than one filing cabinet then take one at a time and remove all the folders.
 Check their labels (if they have any) and match these labels to your list of categories.
 Make sure the title is exactly the same to avoid confusion and mis-filing later on.